All Posts are related to my research on Web2.0 Tools and links to innovative uses in education.

 Post 30: The Power of Pull

-"Instead of fear of failure learning (i.e., push learning) such as experienced in most high schools, colleges and many training settings, learning needs to be irresistible and help learners unconsciously acquire information.
+"Instead of fear of failure learning (i.e., push learning) such as experienced in most schools and many training settings, learning needs to be irresistible and help learners unconsciously acquire information.
 In effect, learning should be:

 • Interesting, fun, interactive, collaborative, cool, compelling, exciting, social or friendly, challenging, authentic (simulations for instance), flexible (learn when want to learn), user generated, captivating (draw learners into it—learning is a perk not a terrible experience)